alanszlosek/voxeling/README.markdown

 voxeling
 ====

-Inspired by voxel-engine, this is a multiplayer sandbox (like Minecraft creation mode) implemented in pure WebGL with very few dependencies.
+Inspired by [voxel-engine](https://github.com/maxogden/voxel-engine) and [voxel.js](http://voxeljs.com), this is a multiplayer sandbox (like Minecraft creation mode) implemented in WebGL with very few dependencies.
 Very much a work in progress.

 Demo (Google Chrome only): http://voxeling.greaterscope.com